brianbrown17/interview-concept-multiple-pointers/README.md

 We can use 3 pointers:
 1. the rightmost element in nums1 (the actual values [1,3,9])
-2. the rightmost element in nums2 n2ptr
+2. the rightmost element in nums2
-3. the rightmost element of our merged array (this is actually the last element of nums1, including '0' values) last
+3. the rightmost element of our merged array (this is actually the last element of nums1, including '0' values)

 To visualize this:
 ```